When you’re choosing your next car, consider the pros and cons of new over second-hand. Here’s some expert advice from our Boundless motoring partner

 5. New cars are better equipped with better technology

-We’ve already explained the safety advantages of a new car, but with Sat Nav, digital climate control, DAB radios, Bluetooth, and advanced phone download capabilities, new cars mean you’ll never need to pick up you phone in the car, or ever get lost again.
+We’ve already explained the safety advantages of a new car, but with Sat Nav, digital climate control, DAB radios, Bluetooth, and advanced phone download capabilities, new cars mean you’ll never need to pick up your phone in the car or ever get lost again.
 Technology moves in leaps and bounds these days, and car technology is no different.
 The new Mercedes A-Class will even let you change the colour of your car’s interior lights or navigate you home by just asking it to.

 6. With a new car you’re spoilt for choice

-Purchasing a new car gives you total control over its specification so, if you want a specific colour, Sat Nav, leather and parking sensors, just tick the boxes.
+Purchasing a new car gives you total control over its specification so, if you want a certain colour, Sat Nav, leather and parking sensors, just tick the boxes.
 With a used car, you’ll probably spend hours trawling second-hand vehicle websites hoping to find your dream car.
 Even if you do locate that special motor, the likelihood is you’ll have to travel miles to view and test-drive it.
 Then, if it doesn’t live up to expectations, you have to start all over again.
 With a new car you can simply order and collect it from your local dealer.

 7. With a new car you can choose how to pay

 As a consumer, you’ve never had it so good when it comes to financing your new car.
 Record numbers of vehicles are being purchased on finance with buyers attracted by low borrowing rates and a wide array of purchasing options.
 Depending on your circumstances your choices can include a personal loan, hire purchase, contract hire and Personal Contract Purchase (PCP).